spatie/laravel-csp/UPGRADE.md

 - The `configure` method has an updated signature
 - `addDirective` has been renamed to `add`, `addNonceForDirective` has been renamed to `addNonce`

+That said, you might not need a preset anymore.
+If you're just adding directives without additional logic, you can now directly register them in the configuration file under the `directives` and `report_only_directives` keys.

 Here's an example diff for a policy to preset refactor:

 ```diff